Contrasting Destination XL Group (DXLG) & Its Peers

-Destination XL Group (OTCMKTS: DXLG) is one of 15 publicly-traded companies in the “Family clothing stores” industry, but how does it weigh in compared to its rivals?
-We will compare Destination XL Group to related businesses based on the strength of its valuation, dividends, profitability, risk, analyst recommendations, earnings and institutional ownership.
+Destination XL Group (OTCMKTS: DXLG) is one of 15 publicly-traded companies in the “Family clothing stores” industry, but how does it weigh in compared to its peers?
+We will compare Destination XL Group to similar companies based on the strength of its earnings, profitability, dividends, analyst recommendations, risk, institutional ownership and valuation.

 Analyst Ratings

-This is a summary of recent recommendations for Destination XL Group and its rivals, as provided by MarketBeat.com.
+This is a summary of current ratings and recommmendations for Destination XL Group and its peers, as provided by MarketBeat.com.

 |Sell Ratings